Skip to main content

 2. Keohane EM.
 Extrinsic defects leading to increased erythrocyte destruction – nonimmune causes.
 In: Rodak’s hematology clinical applications and principles.
 5th ed.
 St. Louis, Missouri: Saunders; 2015. p.
 394-410.

-This page titled 8.2: Macroangiopathic Hemolytic Anemias is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Valentin Villatoro and Michelle To (Open Education Alberta) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8.2: Macroangiopathic Hemolytic Anemias is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Valentin Villatoro and Michelle To (Open Education Alberta) via source content that was edited to the style and standards of the LibreTexts platform.